Skip to Content

 Federal Pell Grant

-A Federal Pell Grant, unlike a loan, does not have to be repaid.
+This grant does not have to be repaid if the student attends classes and completes the semester.
 Pell Grants are awarded only to undergraduate students who have financial need.
-For many students, a Pell Grant provides a foundation of financial aid to which other aid is added.
+For many students, the grant provides a foundation of financial aid to which other aid is added.
+The amount of the grant depends on the Expected Family Contribution (EFC) and the number of credits for which the student enrolls.

 Federal Supplemental Educational Opportunity Grant

-The Federal Supplemental Educational Opportunity Grant (FSEOG) is for undergraduates with exceptional financial need.
-FSEOG does not have to be paid back.
+This grant is for undergraduates with exceptional financial need, and who receive Federal Pell Grant Funds.
+FSEOG does not have to be paid back if the student attends classes and completes the semester.
 There is no guarantee that every eligible student will be able to receive FSEOG; awards are based on the availability of funds.
-Students wanting to receive FSEOG need to have a complete file with the Student Financial Aid Office as early in the year as possible.
+Students who want to receive FSEOG must have a complete file with the Student Financial Aid Office as early in the year as possible.

 Iraq and Afghanistan Service Grant